Is Comerica Inc (CMA) Set to Underperform? Analyzing the Factors

 Comerica Inc: A Snapshot

-Comerica Inc, a financial services company headquartered in Dallas, is primarily focused on relationship-based commercial banking.
-With a market cap of $5.79 billion and sales of $3.83 billion, its primary geographies are Texas, California, and Michigan, with locations also in Arizona and Florida and select businesses operating in several other states as well as Canada.
-However, its operating margin stands at 0, indicating potential challenges in profitability.
+Comerica Inc is a financial services company headquartered in Dallas, primarily focused on relationship-based commercial banking.
+With a market cap of $5.75 billion and sales of $3.83 billion, its primary geographies are Texas, California, and Michigan, with locations also in Arizona and Florida and select businesses operating in several other states as well as Canada.
+However, the company's operating margin is currently at 0, indicating potential challenges in profitability.

 Financial Strength Analysis

 Comerica Inc's financial strength indicators present some concerning insights about the company's balance sheet health.
 The company's low cash-to-debt ratio at 0.75 indicates a struggle in handling existing debt levels.
-Its debt-to-equity ratio is 2.18, which is worse than 86.02% of 1323 companies in the Banks industry.
+The company's debt-to-equity ratio is 2.18, which is worse than 86.05% of 1319 companies in the Banks industry.
 A high debt-to-equity ratio suggests over-reliance on borrowing and vulnerability to market fluctuations.
-Furthermore, the company's debt-to-Ebitda ratio is 9999, which is above Joel Tillinghast's warning level of 4 and is worse than 0% of 30 companies in the Banks industry.
+Additionally, the company's debt-to-Ebitda ratio is 9999, which is above Joel Tillinghast's warning level of 4 and is worse than 0% of 30 companies in the Banks industry.
 Tillinghast said in his book “Big Money Think's Small: Biases, Blind Spots, and Smarter Investing” that a high debt-to-Ebitda ratio can be a red flag unless tangible assets cover the debt.

 Profitability Breakdown